» Electroacoustic

 4 min.
 59 sec.

-“A Cellist on the Skytrain” was composed in 2004, while I was an undergrad student at Simon Fraser University.
-Being a music student, and a cellist, I would often have to lug my cello with me up to school, a journey which involved two bus connections and a skytrain.
+“A Cellist on the Skytrain” was composed in 2004, while I was an undergraduate student at Simon Fraser University.
+Being a music student, and a cellist, I would often have to lug my cello to school (on the SFU campus at Burnaby Mountain), a journey which involved two bus connections and a skytrain.
 I have always been fascinated with the musicality of Vancouver’s skytrains — the audible glissandi, the harmonic overtones, and the rhythmic motion of the trains were all things I could relate to as a string player.
 The piece is simply a field recording taken of one such journey to school, with a superimposed cello counterpoint.

 Recipe (2003)